XinhuiLi/xinhuili.github.io/_projects/5_project.markdown

 ---
 layout: page
 title: NMIND
-description: this Neuroimaging Method Is Not Duplicated
+description: This Neuroimaging Method Is Not Duplicated
 img:
 importance: 5
 category: software development
 ---

-This Neuroimaging Method Is Not Duplicated (NMIND) is a collaborative dedicated to accelerating scientific discovery in neuroimaging research that was formed in 2020 as a grassroots initiative - responding to the growing frustration about redundancies in effort, continuing questions about the reproducibility of code by independent teams, and challenges arising in the sharing of code between teams.
+This Neuroimaging Method Is Not Duplicated (NMIND) is a collaborative dedicated to accelerating scientific discovery in neuroimaging research responding to the growing frustration about redundancies in effort and the reproducibility of code by independent teams.
+NMIND seeks to build a community which advances the development of standards in software development, nomenclature, and testing, to ultimately harmonize advancements in neuroscience.

 ---